Freedom in the World

 Political Rights (1 = best, 7 = worst)

-South Africa is an electoral democracy.
+South Africa is an electoral democracy with a bicameral Parliament.
 Elections for the 400-seat National Assembly are determined by party-list proportional representation, and the 90 members of the National Council of Provinces are selected by the provincial legislatures.
 The National Assembly elects the president to serve concurrently with its five-year term.